 Last fall, New America worked with Child Care Aware® of America to analyze how using this flexibility impacted providers in Massachusetts and southern California.
 An analysis of enrollment and payment data performed by Child Care Aware® of America showed a stabilizing effect for reimbursing providers based on enrollment.
 Cost modelling reveals that making the change permanent is viable with additional resources.

 Prior to the pandemic, Massachusetts paid child care providers serving children receiving subsidies based on their individual daily attendance rather than by the number of children enrolled.
 Massachusetts received $45.7 million in supplemental CCDBG funds through the CARES Act, a portion of which was used to provide reopening grants to providers participating in the subsidy system.
 During the three months of child care program closures necessitated by the pandemic, the Massachusetts Department of Early Education and Care (EEC) reimbursed child care providers based on active placements as of late March.
-EEC will continue to pay providers based on confirmed enrollment rather than attendance through the end of fiscal year 2021.
+EEC will continue to pay providers based on confirmed enrollment rather than attendance through the summer months.

 The decision to move from a payment system based on attendance to one based on enrollment during the pandemic provided much-needed financial support and stability to providers.
 Had an attendance-based payment system remained in place during the three months of mandated child care closures, providers who rely on subsidy payments would have faced massive financial shortfalls, making it unlikely many would have the capital to reopen once allowed.
 Even during program closures, providers still needed funds to pay for fixed costs that continued to accumulate, such as rent and utilities.